 The Salt Cave and Spa in Greenbrier County is composed of two main underground domes connected by a passage.
 A warm glow and scents of lavender welcome you into this peaceful work of art, complete with manmade stalactites and twinkling fiber optics.

-“ harvest beauty through the seed of health. ”
+“ Harvesting beauty through the seed of health. ”

-So come.
-A lost world beckons.
+A lost world in the Greenbrier Valley beckons.
 Reconnect with the ancient, hidden, wondrous and even healing kingdoms waiting like a buried treasure beneath the Greenbrier Valley.
 It’s an adventure so unique, so unforgettable, you’ll return to the surface with an entirely new point of view.